projectcontour/gimbal/docs/discovery-naming-conventions.md

-# Discovery Naming Conventions
+# Discovery naming conventions

-In order to load balance and route traffic to backend systems, Gimbal must discover the backends and sync them to the Gimbal cluster.
-This is done by the Gimbal discovery components, such as the Kubernetes discoverer and the OpenStack discoverer.
+To load balance and route traffic to backend systems, Gimbal must discover the backends and synchronize them to the Gimbal cluster.
+This is done by the Gimbal discovery components -- currently the Kubernetes Discoverer and the OpenStack Discoverer.

 During the discovery process, Gimbal translates the discovered backends into Kubernetes Services and Endpoints.
-The name of the discovered Services and Endpoints is called the _Discovered Name_, and is built from the following
+The name of each discovered Service and Endpoint is formed by concatenating:
-_Components_:

 ```
 ${backend-name}-${service-name}
 ```

-The name of service ports is not specified, and is handled independently by each discoverer implementation.
+The name of a service port is not specified, and is handled independently by each Discoverer implementation.

-## Kubernetes Service Naming Requirements
+## Kubernetes Service naming requirements

 Kubernetes Service names must adhere to the [rfc1035 DNS Label](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/architecture/identifiers.md) specification: